shubham1436/insightedge-flight-delay-demo/article/article.md

 In this post we will show how to you can use InsightEdge to do a real time prediction for flights delay.
-We will create a solution based on a decision tree algorithm described by Carol McDonald in her MapR [blog post](https://www.mapr.com/blog/apache-spark-machine-learning-tutorial).

 Why would you do a flight delay prediction?
 For clients it gives a more accurate expectation about flight time thus gives an ability to plan their time accordingly.
 For airlines companies it shows where they can minimize flight delays thereby minimize expenses and increase customers satisfaction.

-Building solution on top of the InsightEdge allows it to be distributed and easy scalable...
+We will create a solution based on a decision tree algorithm described by Carol McDonald in her MapR [blog post](https://www.mapr.com/blog/apache-spark-machine-learning-tutorial).

 ### Architecture